-Location: Found at the altar of the church in the southeast section of Castle Sol.
+Location: Found at the church’s altar in the southeast section of Castle Sol.

-This is probably the coolest-looking weapon on this list because of how different it is.
-It is a legendary armament that you need for the achievement and it is definitely worth using.
-It is a special weapon so you do need Somber Smithing Stones to upgrade it so you can’t change out its skill.
+This is probably the coolest-looking weapon on this list because it is different.
+It is a legendary armament that you need for achievement, and it is worth using.
+It is a special weapon, so you need Somber Smithing Stones to upgrade it, so you can’t change its skill.

-Its skill imbues the weapon in death and it does a lot of damage to pretty much anything you use it against.
-The weapon is just an all-around good weapon, and it is definitely one of the best Curved Swords you can get in the game.
+Its skill imbues the weapon in death, and it does a lot of damage to pretty much anything you use it against.
+The weapon is just an all-around good weapon, and it is one of the best Curved Swords you can get in the game.

 2. Wing of Astel